Diabetes Mellitus Glycemic Crisis and Care

 - Teach blood glucose monitoring patterns and when to assess ketones, including monitoring when glucose exceeds 240 mg/dL.

-- Provide structured nutrition teaching: distribute carbohydrates evenly, use lower glycemic-index choices, target protein about 15%-20% of calories, limit saturated fat to less than 7%, and increase fiber intake to at least 25 g daily.
+- Provide structured nutrition teaching: distribute carbohydrates evenly (often about 45%-50% of total intake in nonpregnant adult pathways), use lower glycemic-index choices, target protein about 15%-20% of calories, limit saturated fat to less than 10% (or lower when cardiometabolic risk is high), and increase fiber intake.

 - When prescribed, reinforce a consistent-carbohydrate meal pattern (similar carbohydrate amount each meal) to reduce hypo/hyperglycemic swings.